Skip Navigation

 Rural Champions

-A network of devoted rural champions working to strengthen Kansas communities
+A network of devoted Rural Champions working to strengthen Kansas communities.

-Developed by the Kansas Department of Commerce’s Office of Rural Prosperity (ORP), in partnership with the Kansas Sampler Foundation (KSF) and the Patterson Family Foundation, this program will address critical public needs in rural communities and build capacity moving forward.
+Developed by the Kansas Department of Commerce’s Office of Rural Prosperity (ORP), in collaboration with the Kansas Sampler Foundation (KSF) and the Patterson Family Foundation, this program will address critical public needs in rural communities and build capacity moving forward.

 Moving the needle towards rural prosperity.